 Robert S. Greenfield, MD, medical director of noninvasive cardiology and cardiac rehabilitation at MemorialCare Health System, agrees that statins reduce cholesterol more than lifestyle changes.
 “Diet and weight loss can lower total cholesterol between 10 and 20 percent.
 But the most potent statins at their highest doses can lower cholesterol by 50 percent,” he says.

 Both doctors highly recommend a heart-healthy diet and regular exercise, even if you do take statins.
 “Patients who are significantly overweight, or eating too much saturated and trans fats, can lower their cholesterol significantly by eating a Mediterranean diet with caloric restriction and exercise,” says Greenfield.

 If you choose not to take statins, what other prescription options are there?
-Early cholesterol medicines like bile acid sequestrants, nicotinic acid, and fibric acids also affect the liver.
+Early cholesterol medications like bile acid sequestrants, nicotinic acid, and fibric acids also affect the liver.
 While they’re still available, they’re in very limited use.

 The bottom line?

-If those activities don’t bring down cholesterol enough, or if you want to make certain you’re doing everything you can to lower your heart disease and stroke risk, statins are a viable option for most people.
+If those activities don’t bring down cholesterol enough — or if you want to make certain you’re doing everything you can to lower your heart disease and stroke risk — statins are a viable option for most people.

 “The role of exercise in lowering cardiovascular risk is less well-established than the role of lipid-lowering drugs, and the effects of diet are more modest.”

 – Robert F. DeBusk, MD